 D&D 5e: College of Swords Bard Guide

-Intro/Role in Party
+Role in the Party

 Most Bards focus on cutting you down with harsh words and whimsical magic.
 The College of Swords is a little more direct and to the point, laying foes low with swordwork and spells.

 Equally comfortable buffing the party as they are leaping into combat, or blocking an orc’s axe as they are dealing with the (arguably more dangerous) intricacies of a royal court.
 The College of Swords Bard, sometimes called Blades, is a flexible, versatile subclass capable of dealing decent damage in combat, enabling their allies, or debuffing their enemies.